12glaces/Portfolio-douglas-barlow/readme.rst

 If you want to test my code without downloading it, you can use my website using the following link:
 Douglas-Barlow.com

-Please go to the bottom of the page, you should be able to find a "login" button/link in between "contact" and "Réalisations"
-Once you click on on login you will need to login using the following :

-Username=Douglas

-Password=farting

-Beware the username is case sensitive

-After logging in you should be able to see the messages sent from the contact page.

 ************